hanks/Refresh_this_project_plugin_for_eclipse/README.md

 Detect opened file in editor or selected file in package explorer to find project root, and refresh the whole project.

+This project requires Eclipse 4.x+ and has JDT dependency.

 **Use github to host my refresh-this-project plugin for eclipse marketplace**

 ## Why